Judas (Lady Gaga song): Chart performance

 In Canada, "Judas" debuted at number nine on the Canadian Hot 100 with three days of sales, entering the Digital Songs chart of Canada at number five with 16,000 copies sold.
 The next week it moved up one position to its peak of number eight, while becoming the greatest gainer on the chart in terms of airplay.
 The song moved from number 66 to number 23 on the Canadian Hot 100 Airplay chart, with a 161% increase in audience.
 In the United Kingdom, "Judas" debuted at number 14 on the UK Singles Chart on April 17, 2011, with 20,729 copies.
 The next week it moved to number nine.
 The song debuted at number nine on the French Singles Chart with 5,719 copies of the single, and has since reached a peak of seven, becoming Gaga's ninth top ten in the country, and the second of 'Born This Way' after the song of the same name, who debuted at number two.
 In New Zealand, "Judas" debuted at number 13 on the New Zealand Singles Chart on April 18, 2011, and also debuted at number six on the ARIA Singles Chart of Australia, which became its peak there.
 "Judas" was certified triple platinum in Australia by the Australian Recording Industry Association (ARIA), for sales of 210,000 equivalent units.
 In Ireland and Finland, "Judas" achieved a top-five debut at positions four and three respectively.
 Other top-ten debuts happened at Belgium (Wallonia), Norway and Spain.
 In Japan "Judas" debuted at number seven on the Billboard Japan Hot 100 chart.
 The song debuted and peaked at number 23 in the German Singles Chart, ending her consecutive top-ten placings in that charts since her debut "Just Dance".

+More than a decade after its release, "Judas" experienced a resurgence fueled by its popularity on TikTok and became the most-streamed song from Born This Way, surpassing one billion streams on Spotify.
+It entered the Billboard Global 200 on May 3, 2025, and peaked at number 73 two weeks later.